Technical Information

 The standards parts, shown in grey, can all be sourced directly and plugged into the system.
 There is a push to use as many standard parts as possible to reduce cost and accelerate the medical approval process.

 The custom mechanical parts are all within the compression mechanism.
 There as well, the whole design is designed to avoid custom parts as much as possible.
-Only the bag holders, the motor holder and the paddles-finger assembly are custom parts
+Only the bag holders, the motor holder and the paddles-finger assembly are custom parts.

 The electronics and controls are designed for rapid prototyping rather than cost and robustness.
 The sensors are chosen and calibrated carefully to monitor flow and pressure.
 Their output determines the pressure displayed and can trigger any necessary alarm.